sebastiansutter/techguides/pages/sfdemo/sfdemo_step2.md

 ## 2.2 Trigger the flow
 1. Before running the demo, Log into Salesforce via the browser on the demo VM.
 You will find the credentials for Salesforce in the **credentials.txt** on the Desktop of the Windows VM

 3. Start the Salesforce One Simulator from the desktop on the VM.
-Log in with your credentials as per the **credentials.txt**
+Log in with your credentials as per the **credentials.txt**.  **note** it is possible that you will be required to enter in a verification code to validate your login from a newly provisioned browser.
+If this happen, it will send a note to a gmail address attached to this user.
+To access this account, in your Chrome browser go to `Bookmarks` then select the gmail account for the ibm.salesforce.demo.user, it will login automatically for you.
+The new mail will be at the top.
+To proceed, open this mail and then enter in the code into the Salesforce emulator to complete the login process.

 2. Once you are logged into Salesforce, Navigate to the **Burlington Textiles of America** account.
 The default state of the Account should be with Shipment Status of green.
 Be sure to check under `Details` you will see the flag icon that is green.
 Additionally, under the `Related` tab you will see the **Shipments** object.
 You should see a single shipment with the Priority of `Standard` and the Status of `Started`.  **Note** only the Burlington Textiles of America Account is to be used with the demo, as it is the only account set up currently with shipments.